 Annual: senior management must confirm that the issuer complies with the RCB Regulations and Sourcebook requirements once a year, using form RCB 3 Annex 1D.
 As part of the annual confirmation, senior management must have obtained appropriate written advice and reports from suitably qualified and experienced independent third parties on compliance with the Regime.
 These reports should address the same aspects as at registration of the covered bond or covered bond programme.
 Issuers must also provide a copy of the Asset Pool Monitor report to the FCA when sending the annual confirmation.

 We also expect the issuer's senior management to ensure that legal advice obtained at registration is reviewed when necessary and to supply updated programme documentation to the FCA.

-Quarterly: each issuer must submit the Asset Pool Notification Form (RCB 3 Annex 2D) each month and publish it on a secure, password-protected website.
+Monthly: each issuer must submit the Asset Pool Notification Form (RCB 3 Annex 2D) each month and publish it on a secure, password-protected website.
 This includes LTV ratios, arrears, seasoning, borrower history, income verification and geography.
 Annex 2D also requires confirmation of the asset pool’s capability to make timely payments on the bonds under the ACT.

-In addition, if an issuer or owner proposes to add or remove assets in the asset pool in a way that will change the level of over collateralisation by 5% or more, it must notify the FSA using the Asset Pool Notification Form at least five business days prior to the proposed transfer, giving details of the size and composition of the transfer.
+Quarterly: In addition, if an issuer or owner proposes to add or remove assets in the asset pool in a way that will change the level of over collateralisation by 5% or more, it must notify the FSA using the Asset Pool Notification Form at least five business days prior to the proposed transfer, giving details of the size and composition of the transfer.